3035app/pialab-docker/Install-Without-Docker.md

 ./bin/ci-scripts/build.sh
 ```

-It will create the distribuable archive of the app.
+It will create the distribuable archive of the angular app.
 You must have NVM_DIR set before running this script.

 ### Configure apache

-You may configure a virtual host on your apache server to use pialab/dist as DocumentRoot
+You may configure a virtual host on your apache server to use pialab/dist as DocumentRoot.

 Or copy https://github.com/pia-lab/pialab-docker/blob/master/apache/pialab.front.conf as /etc/apache2/conf-enabled/pialab.front.conf

-And of restart your apache server after configuration update
+And of course restart your apache server after configuration update.

 ### Go to Pialab

 Open firefox and go to your Pialab-back url.
 Example: http://localhost/front

-You should login with the user created in the Pialab-back GUI
+You should login with the user created in the Pialab-back GUI.

 ## Please report any bug to :